AnkithReddy02/Cloud-Computing/README.md

 # AWS-Cloud-Assignments

-These assignments are a part of Cloud Computing Course ( CS351 ) - AWS
+These assignments are a part of Cloud Computing Course [ IT-Workshop II ]  ( CS351 ) - AWS

 Contents :